-- Dura Stone should always be stored flat and evenly supported 1. while in storage. - Always carry sheet good in the vertical position.
-Wearing 2. leather gloves will prevent accidental injury from sharp edges and corners. - 3.
+- Dura Stone should always be stored flat and evenly supported while in storage. - Always carry sheet good in the vertical position.
+Wearing leather gloves will prevent accidental injury from sharp edges and corners. - 3.
 Safety is a top priority!
-Always wear the protective following equipment when working with fusion materials, catalyst and sheet material:
+Always wear the following protective equipment when working with fusion materials, catalyst and sheet material: - a.
+Safety glassesb.
+OSHAapproved dust mask - c.
+Rubber gloves when mixing or working with any chemical product.

-a.
-Safety glasses